-Under Rule 12D-9.019(3)(b), F.A.C., the hearing notice shall include the following
+Under Rule 12D-9.019(3)(b), F.A.C., the hearing notice shall include the following elements:

-2. The type of hearing scheduled;

-3. The date and time of the scheduled hearing; however, if the petition has been scheduled to be heard within a block of time, the beginning and ending of that block of time shall be indicated on the notice;

-4. The time reserved, or instructions on how to obtain this information;

-5. The location of the hearing, including the hearing room number if known, together with Board clerk contact information including office address and telephone number, for petitioners to request assistance in finding hearing rooms;

-6. Instructions on how to obtain a list of the potential special magistrates for the type of petition in question;

-7. A statement of the petitioner's right to participate in the exchange of evidence with the property appraiser;

-8. A statement that the petitioner has the right to reschedule the hearing a single time for good cause as defined in Section 194.032(2)(a), F.S.;

-9. A statement that Section 194.032(2)(a), F.S., defines "good cause" as circumstances beyond the control of the person seeking to reschedule the hearing which reasonably prevent the party from having adequate representation at the hearing:

-10. Instructions on bringing copies of evidence;

-11. Any information necessary to comply with federal or state disability or accessibility acts; and

-12. Information regarding where the petitioner may obtain a copy of the uniform rules of procedure.

-Procedures for Rescheduling Hearings

-Rule 12D-9.019(4), F.A.C., provides that each party may reschedule the hearing a single time for good cause by submitting a written request to the Board clerk before the scheduled appearance or as soon as practicable.
-As used in this rule subsection, the term "good cause" is defined in Section 194.032(2)(a), F.S.
+1 2 3 4 1.
+The parcel number, account number or legal address of all properties being heard a the scheduled hearing; 5 2.
+The type of hearing scheduled; 7 8 9 3.
+The date and time of the scheduled hearing; however, if the petition has been scheduled to be heard within a block of time, the beginning and ending of that block of time shall be indicated on the notice; 11 12 4.
+The time reserved, or instructions on how to obtain this information; 13 14 15 16 5.
+The location of the hearing, including the hearing room number if known, together with Board clerk contact information including office address and telephone number, for petitioners to request assistance in finding hearing rooms; 17 18 19 6.
+Instructions on how to obtain a list of the potential special magistrates for the type of petition in question; 20 21 22 7.
+A statement of the petitioner's right to participate in the exchange of evidence with the property appraiser; 23 24 25 8.
+A statement that the petitioner has the right to reschedule the hearing a single time for good cause as defined in Section 194.032(2)(a), F.S.; 26 27 28 29 9.
+A statement that Section 194.032(2)(a), F.S., defines "good cause" as circumstances beyond the control of the person seeking to reschedule the hearing which reasonably prevent the party from having adequate representation at the hearing; 31 32 10 .
+Instructions on bringing copies of evidence; 33 34 35 11 Any information necessary to comply with federal or state disability or accessibility acts; and 36 37 38 39 12 .
+Information regarding where the petitioner may obtain a copy of the uniform rules of procedure.
+40 41 42 43 Ru sin scl rocedures for Rescheduling Hearings alle 12D-9.019(4), F.A.C., provides that each party may reschedule the hearing a alle time for good cause by submitting a written request to the Board clerk before the heduled appearance or as soon as practicable.
+As used in this rule subsection, the m "good cause" is defined in Section 194.032(2)(a), F.S.